 touch command, the

-test, we could type:
+test, you could type:

-cd mkdir test
+- mkdir test

-We can make a directory within the
+You can make a directory within the

 test directory called